bblanchon/HighSpeedMvvm/Readme.md

             Progress = model.Progress;
         }

-        // ...the remaining is identical to Method 1
+        // ...the remaining is identical to the original ViewModel }

-    }
+If you run the sample project [MvvmHighFrequency.Solution3](Solution3), you'd see that the performance is comparable to solution 2.

 Conclusion
 -

-The last solution is the one I prefer.
+I like simple solutions, that why I really prefer the last one.

-Whether this respect or not the MVVM pattern is really a matter of opinion.
-I think it doesn't break the separation of concerns, and it's good that the View handles the timing issues.
-So to me, it's MVVM compliant.
+Whether it respects or not the MVVM pattern is really a matter of opinion.
+I really like the idea of the `View` being responsible of the timer and the `ViewModel` being responsible of updating its value.

-Another advantage of these 3 solutions compared to the observer pattern is that they really decouple the Model and the ViewModel execution.
-Indeed, the background thread of the Model is never used for something else, like calling `BeginInvoke()`.
-You can even get rid of the Model's event !
+One thing I really appreciate on the polling approach is that it really decouples the `Model`'s and the `ViewModel`'s execution threads.
+Aboluely no `BeginInvoke()` is required, which gives a great boost to the performance !

+A word about concurrency
+-

+You may be carefully with the concurrency when using the polling technique.

-However, since the properties of the Model are accessed from concurrent threads, you may need to add `lock` blocks if the type is bigger that a processor word (in my examples I use a `int` so that's OK).
+Since the properties of the `Model` are accessed from concurrent threads, you may need to add `lock` blocks if the type is bigger that a processor word (in my examples I use a `int` so that's OK).

-Moreover, if you have a lot of changing properties in your model, you should group them in a class, like `ModelState`.
-That way, the ViewModel will only have one property to monitor and only this class really needs to be thread safe.
+If you have a lot of changing properties in your model, you should group them in a class, like `ModelState`.
+That way, the `ViewModel` will only have one property to monitor and only this class needs to be thread safe.